What is the proper way to dispose of tarot cards?

 Historians believe that playing cards first arrived in Europe from the Middle East in the late 14th century.
 However, according to historian Tom Tadfor Little, the first known record of tarot cards is a 15th century letter from the Duke of Milan requesting several decks of cards for “triumph,” a game similar to bridge.
 Triumph included four suits of cards numbered one through ten; court cards including a king, a queen, a knight and a page; and a series of 22 picture cards that functioned as permanent trump cards.
 The game was popular throughout Europe.
 In Italy it was known as tarocchi while in France it became known as tarot.

-You can see the rest of the article at http://www.tarot-house.com/historyoftarotcards.htmlTerms : how to dispose of tarot cards, how to properly dispose of tarot cards, how to destroy tarot cards, how to properly get rid of tarot cards, how to get rid of tarot cards, how to properly get rid of tarrot cards, how to safely get rid of tarot cards, how to get dispose of tarot cards, how to get rid of tarot card, best way to dispose of mtg cards
+You can see the rest of the article at http://www.tarot-house.com/historyoftarotcards.htmlTerms : how to dispose of tarot cards, how to properly dispose of tarot cards, how to destroy tarot cards, how to properly get rid of tarot cards, how to dispose of old tarot cards, how to dispose of angel cards, disposing of tarot cards, how to dispose of terra cards, how to dispose old angel cards, how to get dispose of tarot cards